kanaka/mal/README.md

 * Visual Basic.NET

-Mal is also a learning tool.
+Mal is a learning tool.
 Each implementation of mal is separated into 11 incremental, self-contained (and testable) steps that demonstrate core concepts of Lisp.
 The last step is capable of self-hosting (running the mal implemenation of mal).

 The mal (make a lisp) steps are: